prathimacode-hub/ML-ProjectKart/README.md

 **Images/Screenshots** - This folder would have images added if applicable.

-**README.md** file - Elaborate your project in detail using the given README template

 <!--
 **Front End** - This folder would have files related to coding and designing the webpage.